safdotdev/safacoda/scratchpad/pactflow-api-drift/step2.md

 ## Create your First Test Suite

-Create a file named `drift.yaml` folder.
+Create a file named `drift.yaml` folder in the `/root` directory.
 We will point Drift to the Petstore OpenAPI definition and define a few simple operations to verify.

 ```
 # yaml-language-server: $schema=https://download.pactflow.io/drift/schemas/drift.testcases.v1.schema.json